SHAKESPEARE IN LONDON PROGRAM

 T: +44 207 487 0730

 Housing for BADA’s Shakespeare in London Program is provided, maintained and serviced by The Stay Club.
-Shakespeare in London Program students are housed in the brand new (January 2019) Stay Club Kentish Town location along with students from universities and other programmes in London.
+London Theatre Program students are housed in Stay Club Camden location along with students from universities and other programs in London.

-Stay Club Kentish Town has wireless internet access, 24 hour staffed reception, and 24 hour laundry facilities, as well as an on-site cafe, cinema, gym, discotheque, and spacious common areas for studying and socializing.
-Students live in two-person studio flats with kitchenettes.
-The Stay Club offers weekly social events including discos, cinema nights and cultural celebrations.
+Stay Club Camden has wireless internet access, 24 hour staffed reception, and 24 hour laundry facilities, as well as an on-site cafe, gym, and spacious common areas for studying and socializing.
+Students live in single studio flats with kitchenettes.

 BADA’s Shakespeare in London takes place in an historic Crown Estate building in one of London’s most prestigious residential areas which is home to a number of national embassies and ambassadorial residences.